Global Poker Review And Bonus Code

 Global Poker has built a steady customer base since its 2016 launch.
 The operator’s Facebook page has more than 100,000 followers.
 During peak hours, Global Poker’s tables can play host to more than 10,000 players.

-Like other sweepstakes gaming sites, Global Poker uses two types of virtual currencies.
+Like other social and sweepstakes gaming sites, Global Poker uses two types of virtual currencies.
 Gold Coins allow you to play games for fun, and you can purchase more when you run out.
 Sweeps Coins are the site’s legal sweepstakes entry, and the operator gives them away for free.

 When you use Sweeps Coins to play games, you can redeem your winnings for cashable prizes.
 Global Poker gives away free Sweeps Coins with Gold Coin purchases.

 Keep reading for more details on the operator’s sign-up bonus, the sweepstakes system, site navigation, multi-tabling, HUD policies, and the types of games, promotions and tournaments you’ll find on Global Poker.

 When you sign up with Global Poker in Virginia, you’ll receive a few coins just for joining.
 However, the best deal comes when you use Global Poker promo code FLUSH.
 Then, you get 150,000 Gold Coins for only $10, a discount greater than 65%.
 Making this purchase will also give you 30 FREE SC.